harshithv2004/dsa/README.md

-# dsa questiond
+# dsa questions
    1. Develop a Program in C for the following:
 a) Declare a calendar as an array of 7 elements (A dynamically Created array) to represent 7 days of a week.
 Each Element of the array is a structure having three fields.
 The first field is the name of the Day (A dynamically allocated String), The second field is the